KlapenHz/KlapenHz/README.md

 ### Hi there 👋
-Below my weekly stats :)
+Below are some of my statistics :)

 <!--START_SECTION:waka-->